How to Politely Ask Someone to Wait in English

 “Would you please hold on for a moment?” and “Could you please wait for a while?” are used to ask someone to wait in English in formal situations.
 However, you can say “Wait a second” or “Hold your horses” to informally ask them to wait.

 Remember!
 When you ask someone to wait, you actually ask for a favor from them.
-So, make sure that you are polite enough in your choice of words and voice tone.
+So, ensure you are polite enough in your choice of words and voice tone.
 No worries!
 In this post, you’ll get 100+ example sentences that you can use to ask someone to wait in English politely.

 Wait/Whoa/Stop…